Nina Katchadourian

 "Monument to the Unelected", installed in storefront Washington Post 15th street, N.W.
 Washington, D.C.

-Nina Katchadourian (born 1968) is an American interdisciplinary artist and educator.
+‘’’Nina Katchadourian’’’ (born 1968) is an American interdisciplinary artist and educator.
 She works with photography, sculpture, video, and sound—often in playful ways.
-She is best known for her "Lavatory Self-Portraits in the Flemish Style," a series of self-portraits taken in airplane bathrooms.
+She is best known for her “Lavatory Self-Portraits in the Flemish Style,” a series of self-portraits taken in airplane bathrooms.

 Her projects have been exhibited widely, including a solo show at the Museum of Contemporary Art San Diego in July 2008, the Turku Art Museum in Finland in January 2006, and the ArtPace Foundation for Contemporary Art.
 A major mid-career survey exhibition of her art accompanied by an exhibition catalog was organized by the Blanton Museum of Art in Austin in 2017 and traveled to the Cantor Center for Visual Arts at Stanford University, 2017–2018.

 Biography

 Nina Katchadourian was born in Stanford, California in 1968.
-Her father, Herant Katchadourian, a Turkey-born and Beirut-raised Armenian, was a psychiatrist, a former Dean at Stanford University, and a Professor Emeritus of Human Biology.
-Her mother, Stina Katchadourian, is Swedish-speaking Finn, and was a literary translator, writer and Esperanto expert.
+Her father, Herant Katchadourian, a Turkey-born and Beirut-raised Armenian, was a psychiatrist and is a former Dean at Stanford University, and a Professor Emeritus of Human Biology.
+Her mother, Stina Katchadourian, a Swedish-speaking Finn, is a literary translator and writer.
 She grew up spending summers on a small island in the Finnish archipelago, where she still spends part of each year.
 Katchadourian attended Gunn High School in Palo Alto, California.

 She received a B.A. degree from Brown University in 1989, and an M.F.A. degree from University of California, San Diego (UCSD) in 1993.
 She attended the Independent Study Program of the Whitney Museum of American Art in New York City in 1996.

 She lives and works in Brooklyn, New York City, and is on the faculty at New York University, Gallatin School of Individualized Study.
 Katchadourian is married to Sina Najafi, founding editor-in-chief of Cabinet Magazine.